thoriumrobot/GenDATA/docs/DEVELOPER_GUIDE.md

 ## Overview

-This guide provides detailed information for developers working on the GenDATA semantic transformation system.
+This guide provides detailed information for developers working on the GenDATA semantic transformation system and multi-checker annotation placement.
 It covers the architecture, implementation details, extension points, and best practices for contributing to the project.

 ## Architecture